dhis2/wow-backend/guides/testing/test_mocking.md

 # Mocking and Stubbing guidelines

+> [!IMPORTANT]
+> From Oktober 2024 the addition of new mock based tests has been banned for the DHIS2 core projekt.
+>
+> Instead: Mainly test logic (especially with many combinations) using plain JUnit.
+Refactor the code to allow this.
+> Add a happy path and error path integration test to verify wiring.

 ## What is mocking

 Unit tests are designed to test the behaviour of specific classes or methods without relying on the behaviour of their dependencies.